 Hay Fever/Allergic Rhinitis

 Hay fever, or allergic rhinitis, is the most common seasonal allergy, with over 25 million Americans suffering from pollen allergies – the main trigger for hay fever.
-Pollen is a granular powder which is released into the air as a fertilizer by trees, plants, weeds, and grasses.
+Pollen is a granular powder that is released into the air as a fertilizer by trees, plants, weeds, and grasses.
 The national allergy bureau pollen and mold report and Pollen.com are excellent sources for a pollen count calendar.

-For patients with a pollen allergy, breathing in the airborne substance causes the immune system to overreact, producing histamines and other chemicals which inflame the nasal passage lining and sinuses.
+For patients with a pollen allergy, breathing in the airborne substance causes the immune system to overreact, producing histamines and other chemicals that inflame the nasal passage lining and sinuses.

 Allergic rhinitis/hay fever can be: